Last Updated: November 19, 2020

 - Personal information such as your name, email address and, if you are using a paid account, credit card billing information (“personally identifiable information” or “PII”).

 - Optional information such as a photograph.

 Your PII is used to provide you with Airstory Services such as making sure you find what you’re looking for when you search your account.
-Additionally, Airstory’s Customer Support team may need to access your information, such as your account email address and/or the device you are using to access Airstory, to troubleshoot any concerns you may have when using Airstory Services.
+Additionally, Airstory’s Customer Support team may need to access your information, such as your account email address, and/or the device and operating system you are using to access Airstory and/or to troubleshoot any concerns you may have when using Airstory Services.
 We may keep a record of your communication to help solve any issues you might be facing.